joagarat/HiLOTIRF_FocusLock/README.md

 2. **Calibrate** before first use:
    - Click "Calibrate" button
    - System will move piezo through 10 steps of 60 nm
-   - Linear calibration curve will be displayed
+   - Linear  curve will be displayed
    - Only if Linear relationship is detected continue.
 If there is no linear relationship adjust optics (consider adding density filter before webca, adjusting HiLO or TIRF illumination angle, centering the beam onto the webcam, etc).

 3. **Lock focus**: